-Put simply, before you sell or give away mobile phones, tablets, desktop computers, laptops or USB drives or other items with data storage such as cameras with memory cards, the contents should be deleted.
-The risks do depend on your use of the device prior to its disposal and the new recipient of the device.
-Of course, it is necessary to make sure you have a safe copy of your data or fully operational replacement devices prior to disposing of your old devices.
-Consider what is on your device such as:
+Before you sell, give away or recycle mobile phones, tablets, desktop computers, laptops or USB drives or other items with data storage such as cameras with memory cards, delete the data.
+It is, of course, necessary to make sure you have a safe copy of your data or fully operational replacement devices before disposing of your old devices.
+Consider what is on your device, such as:

 - Browser history